Pan's Labyrinth Movie Review

 The movie is about many things.
 It is about a child's innocence during war, a government's resistance to what is moral and right, about the rights of people to fight for what they believe in, and so on and so forth.
 For those looking for political commentary, the allusions are subtle, but they are there nonetheless. del Toro's comparison of Spain's fascist regime to modern America is clear, as the soldiers in this tiny government defy their morals and proceed with no questions asked.
 It takes the youngest of them all, the new generation, to stand up for what is right.

 Of course, those not looking for a politically-motivated movie should not fear; Pan's Labyrinth is a masterpiece on the surface as well.
 The film is beautifully constructed, well acted and features some wonderful special effects when needed.
 The creature design is wonderful and alarmingly creepy, especially that of the faun and of the creature who has eyeballs in his hands.
 Parents beware: this is not a child's fairy tale.
 Even the good guys are creepy here, and the faun in The Chronicles of Narnia cannot be compared to the monstrosity of Pan's faun.

 Pan's Labyrinth is an amazing and unique film, one of the best of 2006 and certainly one of the most memorable.
-I worry that due to its uniqueness it will be overlooked come Oscar time, but this is a must see film.

 Review by Erik Samdahl unless otherwise indicated.